Position

 What does a Pet Sitter do?

 A Pet Sitter cares for animals while their owners are away.
 This role involves feeding, walking, and playing with pets.
 Pet Sitters ensure that pets stay healthy and happy.
-They often clean pets' living areas and check their health.
-This job requires a love for animals and the ability to handle different types of pets.
+They also clean up after pets and provide love and attention.
+This job is perfect for animal lovers who enjoy spending time with pets.

 View Pet Sitter jobs nearby